Bilal-Tech18/PushSwap/README.md

 # Push Swap
-Push Swap is a C program that sorts lists of numbers using the **Radix Sort** algorithm.
+Push Swap is a C program that sorts lists of numbers using the **Binary Radix Sort** algorithm.
 The goal of this project is to efficiently sort numbers provided as command-line arguments and demonstrate algorithmic optimization.

 ![radix_sort](https://github.com/user-attachments/assets/9d47e978-e6db-47cc-9ec9-1e384f652dc3)